SKSLAB/Multi-unit-production-planning-with-integer-and-continuous-variables-square-distance-penalty/README.md

 There are eight minimization optimization problems in this suite (case1.p, case2.p, case3.p, case4.p, case5.p, case6.p, case7.p and cas8.p).
 All the cases have a problem dimension of 270 variables.
 The first 162 variables are integer (if not, then rounded using MATLAB inbuilt round function) whereas the remaining 108 variables are continuous.

-Each of them follows square distance penalty approach and  has the following format
+Each of them follows absolute distance penalty approach and  has the following format
 ```
 [ F ] = case1(X);
 ```